 Usually, there are two different types of traders:

-1) For example, in some cases, the stop loss could be placed too close to the market.
+1) For example, in some cases, the stop could be placed too close to the market.
 A key sign is whether you see many of your trades are being stopped, while later on the trade does actually materialize as planned.
 The added risk which wider stops create can be compensated by reducing the lot size.

 2) In other cases, you might be hitting your profit targets but realize that your reward is not sufficiently compensating your risk.
 In those cases, you might want to consider tightening your stop loss size.

-But there are other keys and crucial elements to consider with regard to the best stop loss placement.
+But there are other keys and crucial elements to consider with regard to the best stop placement.
 Read here a great article about using tight stop losses.

 1) Currency pairs vary in terms of volatility, spikes, and the average distances on a daily basis.
 It is recommendable to learn and get a feel for the currencies you trade regularly.

 3) The time frame you use for trading.
-Using a shorter time frame requires traders to use smaller stop losses to enable decent reward to risk.
+Using a shorter time frame requires traders to use smaller stops to enable decent reward to risk.
 Stops for such a scalp/day trade should be different from that of a trade taken for a swing, based on the daily, or higher timeframes.

 6) How does the structure of the market look like?
 It the currency chopping and going sideways or is there a clear pattern visible?

-Stop loss levels to consider
+Levels to consider